martincostello/update-dotnet-sdk/README.md

 This action updates the .NET SDK version specified by a `global.json` file stored in a GitHub repository.

-An example Pull Request created by the action can be found [here][example-pull-request].
+An example Pull Request created by the action can be found here: [martincostello/update-dotnet-sdk#10][example-pull-request].

 You can find out more information about this GitHub action in [this YouTube stream 📺][youtube-stream].

-You can also find a sample repository that uses this action to automate .NET patch updates [here][patching-sample].
+You can also find a sample repository that uses this action to automate .NET patch updateshere: [martincostello/dotnet-patch-automation-sample][patching-sample].

 ## Example Usage